ReneMuala/Meedit/README.md

 * GCC/G++ compiler
 * ncurses library

-then follow the steps in "how_to_get.txt".
+Then follow the steps in "how_to_get.txt".

 - > abra "README_Pt.md" para ver este arquivo em português.